lgatto/discover-combine-data-software/IntentToSubmit.md

 setting and the limited opportunities for focused research software engineering practice that is required to tackle more substantial software projects.
-The fellowship will give me a unique opportunity to tackle wide-ranging challenges in data-driven science and research software engineering.
+The fellowship will give me a unique opportunity to tackle wide-ranging cross-disciplinary challenges in data-driven science and research software engineering, such as dissemination, discoverability and novel uses of software and hence promoting collaborations and maximising impact of RSEs.

 ### A brief summary of what you would hope to achieve from an RSE Fellowship